 - 2.5.
 A launch event to promote the NDP and encourage local residents to become involved was held at the village hall on Saturday 29th July 2017.
 Around 64 people attended the event and were invited to write their comments about the neighbourhood area on post-it notes.
 Comments were collected on what residents liked about living in Allensmore, as well as another 51 post-it notes on what were felt to be 'issues and options' for the future.
-These comments are transcribed and grouped in tables in Appendix I. - 2.6.
+These comments are transcribed and grouped in tables and published in the neighbourhood plan section of the parish council website: http://allensmore.org.uk/Neighbourhood-Development-Plan.php - 2.6.
 The comments were considered carefully by the steering group and used to inform the Issues and Options document which was published for informal consultation in January 2018.